-Course Title: ACCOUNTING THEORY AND STANDARDS

-Course Objective: To gain expert knowledge of the professional standards, principles and procedures of accounting, and their application to different practical situations.
+Course Title: ACCOUNTING THEORY AND STANDARDS Course Code: B22CCS511 Course Objective: To gain expert knowledge of the professional standards, principles and procedures of accounting, and their application to different practical situations.
+Course Objectives: The objective of this course is to:

-- To gain knowledge about accounting concepts, Conventions and the accounting standards. - Examine the role of the Conceptual Framework in the standard-setting process. - Use principles of Accounting Standards to analyze, measure, and interpret accounting exerts
+- 1. To gain knowledge about accounting concepts, Conventions and the accounting standards. - 2.
+Examine the role of the Conceptual Framework in the standard-setting process. - 3.
+Use principles of Accounting Standards to analyze, measure, and interpret accounting events.

-To comprehend equity settled transactions and Government accounting in India.
+To comprehend equity settled transactions and Government accounting in India